P-Pierrick/ESILV_PythonProject_Classification/README.md

 ## ESILV_PythonProject_Classification_Smartphone-Based_Recognition_Human_Activities.ipynb :

-	This file contains data analysis, it also allows to serialize the best model found in .joblib format
+	This file contains data analysis, it will also allow to serialise the best model found in .joblib format

 ## HumanActivitiesRecognition.joblib :

-	The serialized model
+	The serialised model

 ## apirest :